 In an awfully hackneyed new-years-resolution post, every-day-normal-guy Mark Zuckerberg took to Facebook to lay out some of the goals he hopes the popular social media company will accomplish over the course of this year.
-But despite the rumors, adding Bitcoin to its platform was not on the agenda.
+But despite the rumors, adding Bitcoin BTC to its platform was not on the agenda.

 “[W]e currently make too many errors enforcing our policies and preventing misuse of our tools,” the tech mogul said.
 “These issues touch on questions of history, civics, political philosophy, media, government, and of course technology.
 I’m looking forward to bringing groups of experts together to discuss and help work through these topics.”